State/County Park | Historic House

 Washington's Office within the dining room of the Dey Mansion.

 During Washington’s stay, military efforts included a planned attack on Staten Island and reconnaissance near Fort Lee, though some operations were ultimately called off.
-On November 27, 1780, he departed for Morristown, leaving behind a legacy that remains preserved in the mansion’s walls.
-As one of Washington’s surviving field headquarters, the Dey Mansion continues to offer visitors a glimpse into the challenges and triumphs of the Revolutionary War.
+On November 27, 1780, he departed for Morristown, leaving behind a legacy that remains preserved within the mansion’s walls.
+As one of Washington’s surviving field headquarters, the Dey Mansion offers visitors a glimpse into the challenges and triumphs of the Revolutionary War.

 Stories from Dey Mansion